herpiko/herpiko.github.io/content/post/2024-06-24-steam-deck-jumpscare.md

 I was strugling to find an image viewer that fit the requirement below:
 - Lightweight and fast, the image should be rendered immeadiately and simultaneously with the window decorator.
 - The window decoration is customizable, I want it open in full window/full screen.
-- Not depend on huge and bloated library like Qt and GTK.
+- Not depend on huge and bloated library like Qt or GTK.

-Modern Qt app has issue with X11 forwarding.
+Modern Qt apps have issue with X11 forwarding.
 ```
 (deck@steamdeck ~)$ gwenview
 qt.qpa.xcb: could not connect to display